 However, we might ask why these forms ask about dismissals from volunteering roles.
 We know that formal protection and appeal procedures are provided for employees and professionals through employment tribunals and fitness to practice panels, but there is no similar level of accountability for volunteering roles.
 As a result, a volunteer might be dismissed unfairly at the whim of a voluntary organisation and have no recourse to appeal that decision.
 So by asking about this, the NHS may be giving these events greater credence than is warranted.
 The risk is heightened where the information is judged by staff from the Human Resources Department, who may be more likely to treat the disclosure as if it was dismissal from employment, the most severe disposal of a process that usually includes a series of warnings, which again may be absent in some volunteering settings.

 The forms do not ask about challenging behaviour taking place in mental health units where the police are not involved, and perhaps they should not do so.
-This needs a section in itself, which is set out below.
+This topic needs a section in itself, which is set out below.

 Involvement with the Police